 Hello, I’m Nicola

 London born, Midlands raised, and now I live in Shropshire with my husband, our daughter, and a cheese stealing black Labrador called Mabel.

-When I’m not shooting people in love you can find me at home, probably drinking too much coffee, eating cake and watching a film.
+When I’m not shooting people in love you can find me at home, probably drinking too much coffee, eating cake, listening to music or watching a film.
 I create Spotify playlists for fun and have music playing pretty much all the time.

 My husband and I hold a lot of our conversations in film quotes.
 We’re kind of film geeks.
 I have a thing for documentaries and podcasts.

 Things that make me happy… Good coffee, films from the 80s & 90s, chocolate Guinness cake, “Africa” by Toto, holidays in Padstow, the smell of fresh cut grass, bright nail polish, cheese on toast, Bruce Springsteen, and having several books on the go at the same time.

 Random Facts About Me